 4. The MCPTT server sends the preconfigured regroup requests to the MCPTT server in the partner MCPTT system.

-5. The partner MCPTT server identifies group members of the identified groups that are receiving MCPTT service in the partner MCPTT system, which include MCPTT client 2, and sends the preconfigured regroup request to MCPTT client 2.
+5. The partner MCPTT server checks the status of any MCPTT groups hosted by that partner MCPTT server, and identifies affiliated group members of any of the identified MCPTT groups (both MCPTT groups that are hosted in the primary MCPTT system and MCPTT groups that are hosted in the partner MCPTT system) that are receiving MCPTT service in the partner MCPTT system, which include MCPTT client 2.

+6. The partner MCPTT server sends the preconfigured regroup request to MCPTT client 2.

+NOTE 3: Only group members that are affiliated to the MCPTT groups that are to be regrouped are sent a preconfigured regroup request.

-6. MCPTT client 2 notifies the user of the regrouping.
+7. MCPTT client 2 notifies the user of the regrouping.